nicholasgower/PlanetsLib/README.md

 You can also have PlanetsLib add all sciences from the vanilla lab to your own modded lab in `data-final-fixes` by setting the field `include_all_base_lab_science` to `true` on your lab's prototype.

-#### Technologies
+#### Defining endgame technologies

 Setting `ensure_all_packs_from_vanilla_lab` on any technology to true will ensure the technology contains all science packs present in the base lab.
 This is useful for defining new endgame technologies.

 By default, PlanetsLib sets this field to `true` on the promethium science pack technology.
+This is currently the only game-related change made by the library itself, and means that players complete each vanilla planet before proceeding to the endgame.
+If you disagree with this change, please comment in Discord.

 ## Subgroups